UP: Interfaith marriage stopped, woman forced to leave court

 According to the video, Siddiqui, who comes from Padri village under Ubhaon police station limits, was also questioned and threatened.
 He reportedly fled from the court premises following the ruckus.

 In another video, which appears to have been shot subsequently at the police station, a group of people are heard talking to the woman.
-“How can you do this to your parents who raised you, gave you an education.”
+“How can you do this to your parents who raised you, gave you an education,” a man is heard asking her outside the police station.

+Gyaneshwar Mishra, SHO, Ubhaon police station, where the case against Siddiqui was lodged, said the woman’s father, Jai Prakash, has alleged in his complaint that his daughter had not returned home for two days and that he had heard some people, including Siddiqui, had coerced her and were getting her married.
+“He lodged the complaint on Wednesday evening after the ruckus at the court in the afternoon,” SHO Mishra said.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines